Maximize Your NAS Investment: 7 Key Buying Considerations

 NAS host: NAS devices range from a few hundred dollars to tens of thousands of dollars, depending on the brand, performance, storage capacity and other features.
 The higher the performance and storage capacity, the higher the price.
 Some mainstream NAS brands cost several thousand dollars, and can go up to tens of thousands of dollars.

 Hard disk drive: NAS needs a specific number of hard disk drives to store data, and different brands and models of hard disk drives fetch different prices.
 Enterprise hard drives and NAS hard drives are more expensive, but offer higher performance and reliability.
 Common hard drives are relatively inexpensive and are suitable for individual users and small businesses.
+Click to read more: What Drives Should I Use for a NAS?

 Network equipment and bandwidth costs: NAS requires internet connection for remote access and sharing.
 It is also necessary to purchase routers, switches or other network equipment, as well as pay a certain amount of network bandwidth costs.
 This cost depends on the selected network equipment and network provider.